b1mind/gsapper-template/README.md

 # 1M Gsapper Template

-‼ Important to use gsap.ScrollTrigger you must sign up and download zip for bonus.plugins. ‼

 _This Template is currently based on sapper#rollup template._
-The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.
+The default Svelte/[Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.

+This is a work in progress not for production use.

+❗ Important to use gsap you must sign up @ [GreenSock](https://greensock.com/docs/v3/Installation) and download zip, then extract gsap-bonus.tgz to /scripts/ folder. ❗

 ## Getting started with Gsapper

-💚💚 Sapper Template with Gsap's ScrollTrigger 🧦🧦
+💚💚 Gsap and Sapper Template 🧦🧦

 Adding more as I test.
 Full ReadMe coming soon.

+\*\*Not all bonus plugins are free, to use any premium plugins you must purchase the correct membership from [GreenSock Club](https://greensock.com/club/).

+## Svelte Components

+I am working on creating Svelte components for easy use of different gsap features.

+## Gsap as action

+Actions in Svelte are a great way to use third party libs.
+Start with use:animate

 ### gh-pages deploy